COMM 100 Introduction to Communication

 COMM 394 Special Topics in Communication 1-4 s.h.
 Unique topics in communication.
 Study of issues that confront those concerned with communication or speech science and the directions that these vital matters have taken.
 LA determination based on course content.
 Prerequisites: JrS and 3 s.h. of 200-level COMM courses.

 COMM 397 Communication Internship 1-15 s.h.
 Full-time internship experience related to students' academic and career interests in the field of communication.
-Faculty sponsor must be a member of the Communication & Media Department qualified in area of internship.
+Faculty sponsor must be a member of the Communication Arts Department qualified in area of internship.
 Internships must involve actual work with bona fide professional organization strongly involved with communication.
 Only 6 s.h. may be applied to the major concentration.
-Prerequisites: JrS, permission of instructor, passage of CWE, and 6 s.h. in specific Speech area (3 s.h.
-200-level) with a minimum 2.5 GPA.
+Prerequisites: JrS and see department minimum Internship requirements + 2.5 GPA in major.

 COMM 399 Independent Study in Communication Studies 3 s.h.
 Special studies under department supervision for students who have shown unusual ability in speech.
 May be continued in successive semesters for up to 12 s.h. for all independent study work.
 Prerequisites: JrS, permission of instructor and 6 s.h. of 200-level COMM courses.